KUAS-Korea/KUAS-2021-igem/Lab/DryLab.md

 ## Construct selection
+In the previous model we only modeled the molecules with in the cytoplasm.
+However, it is necessary to consider the external environment too if we want to model the outcomes at different cell densities.
+In the updated model, we included a variable for the external HSL concentration.
+First, when there is only one cell in the environment, it would be reasonable to consider the external HSL as 0.
+Internal HSL concentration would be always higher than external HSL, so no HSL would return back into the cell.
+In the model external HSL concentration is fixed to 0.
+The following graph shows the results.

 세포 하나일 때와 여러 개일때 dimer 의 농도가 다른 조합은 R100 34 / I106 32 밖에 없었다.

 [Results for each construct.docx](https://github.com/KUAS-Korea/KUAS-2021-igem/files/7252979/Results.for.each.construct.docx)